Labor history of the United States: Union upsurge in World War II

 However, Lewis opposed Roosevelt on foreign policy grounds in 1940, but his members ignored his advice to voted against FDR and he resigned as CIO chief.
-During the 22 months 1939-1941 when Stalin and Hitler supported each other, the far-left opposed American aid to Britain's war against Germany.
+During the 22 months between 1939-1941 when Stalin and Hitler supported each other, the far-left opposed American aid to Britain's war against Germany.
 They called strikes in war industries that were supplying Lend Lease to Britain.
 The most dramatic case came in early June 1941, when a wildcat strike near Los Angeles closed the plant that produced a fourth of the fighter-planes.
 With the approval of CIO leadership, President Roosevelt sent in the national guard to reopen the plant.
 However, when Germany suddenly invaded the USSR in late June 1941, the Communist activists suddenly became the strongest supporters of war production; they crushed wildcat strikes.

 Lewis realized that he had enormous leverage over the nation's energy supply.
 In 1943, the middle of the war, when the rest of labor was observing a policy against strikes, Lewis led the coal miners out on a twelve-day strike for higher wages.
 The bipartisan Conservative coalition in Congress passed anti-union legislation over liberal opposition, most notably the Taft-Hartley Act of 1947.

 A statistical analysis of the AFL and CIO national and local leaders in 1945 shows that opportunity for advancement in the labor movement was wide open.
 In contrast with other elites, the labor leaders did not come from established WASP families with rich, well-educated backgrounds.
 Indeed, they closely resembled the overall national population of adult men, with fewer from the South and from farm backgrounds.
 The union leaders were heavily Democratic.
 The newer CIO had a younger leadership, and one more involved with third parties, and less involved with local civic activities.
 Otherwise the AFL and CIO leaders were quite similar in background.